Code-Institute-Submissions/adriatic-e-bikes/README.md

 # Acknowledgements

 Whish to thanks all members of Code Institute active on Slack and ready to help on everything at random times.
-I want to mention unvaluable help at this stage: Richard Wells, and all tutors, alumni and students always ready and generous to help.
+I want to mention unvaluable help at this stage: all tutors, alumni and students always ready and generous to help.
 To Narender Singh my mentor for this project special thanks.

 ---

 # Online help and inspiration

+code:

 https://stackoverflow.com/

 https://www.w3schools.com/css/

+inspiration for this website:

 https://www.awwwards.com/

 https://dribbble.com/

 https://alistapart.com/

+exploring islands:

 https://www.youtube.com/ (Croatia - Full of Life)